-Blaundblais a member from Germany .
-She has been a member for over 2 years (767 days).
+Blaundblais a member in Germany .
+She has been a member for over 7 years (2,626 days).

 As I have always liked sending and receiving mail, I was very happy when I came across postcrossing.
 A perfect way to learn more about other people and discover places in the whole world.